Sign in/Register

 Check your breasts once a month

-Learn the signs of breast cancer, and get to know your breasts – the way they feel, and the way they look.
-Breast cancer is most treatable when it’s found early and knowing your normal and recognising any changes, is said to be key.
 According to BCFNZ, women should be breast aware from age 20, which means you need to know the normal look and feel of your breasts, so you can tell your doctor if there are any changes.
 The best time to do a self-check is the week after your period, and you should continue doing it each month around the same time.
-Refresh your knowledge on how to self-check.
+Here’s how to refresh your knowledge on how to self-check.

 Book a mammogram

-If you’re over 45, book in for a mammogram through BreastScreen Aotearoa or BreastScreen Australia or by asking your GP how to book.
-Taking half an hour to have one mammogram every two years could save your life.
 BCFNZ recommends considering annual mammograms from 40-49, then every two years from 50.
 In New Zealand free mammograms through BreastScreen Aotearoa are available when you’re 45-69, and the Government has committed to extending the age to 74.

 Donate to the appeal

-Give a donation to the annual NZ street appeal on Friday 28 and Saturday 29 October.
-Should you be unable to get out and donate, you can still donate online.
-You can also join the annual Pink Ribbon fundraising walks around the country.
 According to BCFNZ the donations will help fund breast cancer education, innovative projects by some of the country’s top researchers, as well as support patients and their families.
 In Australia visit NBCF to donate online

 Purchase pink ribbon products